A Brief History of Classic Slots

 If you have ever entered the game floor of a real land-based casino and heard the chimes, beeps and alarms, you will know why classic slots tunes appeal to old school gamblers more than modern video slots sound effects do.

-Classic slots usually (but there are exceptions) offer players far simpler gaming experience, with few to none special bonus stages and features to take away from the traditional reels rolls.
+Classic slots usually (but there are exceptions) offer players a far simpler gaming experience, with few to no special bonus stages and features to take away from the traditional reels rolls.
 Often the grandest feature on a true vintage classic is the Wild symbol that substitutes for other symbols and on occasion may multiply combinational wins.

 Frills and thrills are left for video slot fans, where graphics, sound effects and features play a massive part in the attraction of the game.
 So, for those who like to keep things calm and sedated, classic slots are a real winner.